ahmadawais/awesome-random-stuff/readme.md

 ### June 2, 2020
 - [Blobs](https://blobs.app/) - Generate beautiful blob shapes for web and flutter apps.
+- [Trianglify.io](https://trianglify.io/?ref=producthunt) - Trianglify.io is a tool for generating low poly triangle patterns that can be used as wallpapers and website assets.
 ### May 26, 2020
 - [Untools](https://untools.co/) - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.
 - [Postaga](https://postaga.com/) - Generate more backlinks and social shares with effective, automated post promotion and outreach.